RapidSoftwareSolutions/Marketplace-Wikipedia-Package/README.md

 | customParams    | List      | Additional custom query param.Like this `&key=value`.

 ## Wikipedia.getRevisionByPageTitle
-Returns revisions for a given page, or the latest revision for each of several pages.
+Returns revisions for a given page by title, or the latest revision for each of several pages.

 | Field           | Type      | Description
 |-----------------|-----------|----------